Azhaar01/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI/02-Building-Power-BI-Report-for-Waggle/README.md

 ### Report Tab 1:
 To address the CEO’s questions
-- 1 visualization was plotted to highlight the difference between `average daily steps` overtime recorded on Lapdog devices vs. Lapcat devices displaying the trend over time by year and month.
+- A visualization was plotted to highlight the difference between `average daily steps` overtime recorded on Lapdog devices vs. Lapcat devices displaying the trend over time by year and month.
-- 1 visualization highlighted the difference between the customer `ratings` for Lapdog devices vs. Lapcat devices in addition to the number of rates.
+- A visualization highlighted the difference between the customer `ratings` for Lapdog devices vs. Lapcat devices in addition to the number of rates.

 ![Waggle Report Tab 1](https://github.com/Azhaar01/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI/blob/main/02-Building-Power-BI-Report-for-Waggle/Waggle-dashboard/Home%20Tab.png)